Computer vision delivery

 • Security posture aligned with OT and IT policies

-Keep legal, privacy, and workforce councils aligned with documentation, training, and evidence packs.
+Keep legal, privacy, safety, and workforce stakeholders aligned with documentation, training, and evidence packs.

 • Privacy impact assessments and signage templates